-A perfect sensory activity that helps to develop dexterity as well as providing children with a great introductory chemistry experiment!
+A perfect sensory activity that helps to develop dexterity as well as provides children with a great introductory chemistry experiment!

 (Craft idea from The House That Lars Built)

 As well as being fun to make together, this will also make a beautiful centrepiece for the kitchen or coffee table.

 (Baking idea from Sally’s Baking Addiction)

 Baking is a great activity to do with children; it reinforces maths skills (measuring and counting) and ends in a tasty treat.

-(Craft idea from Good to Know)
+(Craft idea from Made with Happy)

 These bird feeders are easy to make and children will enjoy waiting which visitors pop along to the garden for a nibble (it’s a great opportunity to teach children about local wildlife).